Mastering Plasma Cutter Shield Drag: Tips and Techniques

 • Direct contact with the workpiece improves cutting precision.

-• Copper shields prevent double arcing, extending consumable life.
+• Copper shields prevent double arcing to extend consumable life.

 • Reduced spatter and blowback lead to cleaner cuts.

-• Lower amperage rates allow for intricate designs on materials like sheet metal.
+• Lower amperage rates allow for intricate designs on sheet metal.

 • Optimized for straight lines and patterns, ensuring high-quality results.